JeuJeus/enter-the-lambda/README.md

 # λ Enter the Lambda

 "_Enter the Lambda_", is a **fully text-based**, **single button controlled** video game.
+It is built completly using vanilla JS, HTML and CSS, without any engine, libraries or frameworks.
 It aims to provide a classic arcade experience through its visuals.

 ![Enter the Lambda Screenshot](./doc/gameplay.gif)